pixlee/pixlee-ios-sdk/README.md

     - `openedLightbox` event: when you display [PXLPhotoProductView](#automatic-analytics-of-pxlphotoproductview) with a PXLPhoto on the screen, we fire `openedLightbox`.
 - **Notice**: you can see the fired events on the console.
 If there's a problem of your setting, you can see error messages we display in the console.

-# Quick Start with UI Components
+# Basic Development Guide
-- With this guide, you can quickly implement most features of the SDK on your app.
+- With this guide, you can use our UI Components and quickly implement most features of the SDK on your app.
+- If you're looking for firing the API and present the data into your own UI, please check out this

 ### Step 1: Initiate the SDK and Auto Analytics
 ```swift